jewettaij/visfd/README.md

 Some programs
 (such as "histogram_mrc.py" and "draw_filter_1D.py")
 require python, along with the
 "numpy", "matplotlib", and "mrcfile" modules.
-These python programs are optional.
+(installable via "pip")

 ## License